Chisnet/smartload/README.md

 ```

 Delays and thresholds both default to 0 otherwise, while throttle defaults to 100.
-Repeatable defaults to false.
+Repeatable defaults to false, as does responsive.